Israel-Hamas four-day truce starts: How day one unfolded

 Captives and prisoners release

 - During the four days of truce, at least 50 captives are expected to be freed, leaving an estimated 190 captives in Gaza.
-In exchange, 150 Palestinians prisoners are expected to be released.
+In exchange, 150 Palestinian prisoners are expected to be released.

 - On Friday, 24 captives held in Gaza, including 10 Thai nationals, one Filipino and 13 Israeli women and children were released.
 In exchange, 24 Palestinian women — including two 18-year-olds — and 15 boys who were held as prisoners in Israel were released.